 There’s no doubt, I desperately needed to buy a new pair of shoes.
 But for some reason, shoe shopping feels hard to me.
 Perhaps it’s the expense, the overwhelming options, or the comfort gamble a person takes every time they buy a new pair of shoes.
 As I’m sure you’ve experienced, it’s one thing to wear a new pair of shoes up and down the store aisle (my toes and heels feel fine then), but it’s a whole different ball game when I have to wear those shoes longer than five minutes.

 But, there is one pair of shoes I don’t need to worry about.
 They fit perfectly every time I slip them on.
 They’re comfortable, they don’t pinch my toes, and they never wear out.
 The only trail they leave behind is one of God-centered assurance.
 Why?
-They’re my God-given shoes of peace.
+They’re my God-given shoes of the gospel of peace.

 Putting on Those Gospel Shoes